 Is it possible that Graham’s creative background helped him see beyond the standard requirements and resume of a tech startup founder when it came to Chesky and Gebbia?

 My advice is that you might have a future Chesky and Gebbia knocking at your door.
-Don’t rush to send them, and their $31 billion idea, away.
+Don’t rush to send them, and their $31 billion ideas, away.

-The article was originally published on the Israel Venture Capital Magazine.
+The article was originally published in the Israel Venture Capital Magazine.